Locorotondo – Apulia’s prettiest village

 These simple, angular buildings that predominate the center belie the town’s actual shape, which, as its name implies, is “rotund,” both horizontally (thanks to its circular street plan) and vertically (it hugs the contours of the curvaceous hill on which it sits).

-The old protective walls are traced by a perimeter road offering beautiful views over the surrounding agricultural land, a quilt of vineyards, olive groves, and trulli dissected by dry-stone walls.
+A perimeter road traced the old protective walls, offering beautiful views over the surrounding agricultural land, a quilt of vineyards, olive groves, and trulli dissected by dry-stone walls.
 It is no coincidence that Locorotondo is known as the “balcony of the Valle d’Itria.”

 When you’ve spent an hour or so wandering the streets and are ready for lunch, try some of your “ù tridd,” Locorotondo’s specialty, a freshly made pasta incorporating pecorino cheese and finely chopped parsley cut into small pieces and cooked in a wholesome turkey broth.
 Washed down with a glass of Locorotondo DOC wine from the Cantina Sociale, you’ll soon be ready to continue touring the wonderful Valle d’Itria.